-Leader of the largest teacher education program in SUNY and one of the most respected programs in the nation, President Bitterbaum is a commissioner of the national Council for the Accreditation of Teacher Preparation (CAEP), and he guided the College to achieve reaccreditation from NCATE and Middle States.
+Leader of the largest teacher education program in SUNY and one of the most respected programs in the nation, President Bitterbaum is a commissioner of the national Council for the Accreditation of Teacher Preparation (CAEP), and he guided the university to achieve reaccreditation from CAEP and Middle States.
 A charter signatory of the American College and University Presidents' Climate Commitment, he has overseen changes to SUNY Cortland’s infrastructure, practices, curriculum and culture that have helped make it one of the most environmentally sustainable colleges in the United States, according to annual ratings by The Sierra Club and the Association for the Advancement of Sustainability in Higher Education.

 During President Bitterbaum’s tenure, SUNY Cortland's Division III athletic program has consistently ranked among the top 25 in the nation.
 He served on the NCAA Division III President's Council.
-Under his leadership, the College entered a partnership with the New York Jets, which held five summer training camp on campus.
+Under his leadership, the university entered a partnership with the New York Jets, which held five summer training camp on campus.
 Those camps provided valuable internships for hundreds of students and boosted the regional economy by an estimated $23.84 million.

 A biologist who specializes in ornithology, President Bitterbaum previously served as president of West Virginia University at Parkersburg.